SplineSketch: Even More Accurate Quantiles with Error Guarantees: Experimental Evaluation

 \subsection{Evaluation in the Streaming Setting}

 \paragraph{Accuracy-space trade-off.} We first present the results in the streaming setting, focusing on synthetic and real-world inputs without frequent items.
-Figs.~\ref{figTop:error} and~\ref{fig:iid-avgErr} show the average errors of the sketches depending on their size in bytes.
-Fig.~\ref{fig:iid-maxErr} shows the maximum error over all queries, again depending on the sketch size.
+Figures~\ref{figTop:error} and~\ref{fig:iid-avgErr} show the average errors of the sketches depending on their size in bytes.
+Figure~\ref{fig:iid-maxErr} shows the maximum error over all queries, again depending on the sketch size.
 In all these plots, the error is normalized by the input size, i.e., it is the difference between the true rank and the estimated rank of a query item divided by the input size $n$, averaged or maximized over $10^5$ queries.
-We also depict the theoretically optimal error bound of $O(1/k)$ in purple (loosely dotted), where $k$ is the sketch size and the hidden constant factor is based on the maximum error of KLL and GKAdaptive.
+We also depict an upper bound on the theoretically optimal error bound of $O(1/k)$ in purple (loosely dotted), where $k$ is the sketch size; the hidden constant factor is based on the maximum error of KLL and GKAdaptive.

 Overall, SplineSketch consistently provides the best accuracy if given sufficient size, namely $k\ge 100$, even though in rare cases or for small sketch sizes, $t$-digest or MomentSketch are better.
-In more detail, compared to $t$-digest, SplineSketch typically achieves 2-20 times smaller error, and in some cases, such as for normally distributed data, up to 100 times.
-In a few cases, their error was similar, e.g., the maximum error for signed loguniform distribution with large exponents.
+In more detail, compared to $t$-digest, SplineSketch typically achieves 2--20 times smaller error, and in some cases, such as for normally distributed data, up to 100 times.
+In a few cases, their error was similar, e.g., for the Power dataset or the maximum error for signed loguniform distribution with large exponents.
 We note that the final $t$-digest size is somewhat unpredictable as the final number of centroids does not match the compression parameter given to it, sometimes by 66\%.
 This demonstrates that $t$-digest does not use the space budget efficiently, unlike SplineSketch which always has $k$ buckets.